verovm/usenix-atc21/README.md

 The following experiments provide results from Table 2-3 and Figure 6 in section "5.1 Scalability of Substate Replayer", which compares the time and the space required to replay the transactions in 9M blocks using the Geth full node and the substate replayer.

-## Geth Full Node - Time and Space
+## Geth Full Node &mdash; Time and Space

 This experiment measures the time and the space to replay the transactions with the Geth full node in Table 2-3.
-To measure the single thread performance in the block processing, the `--cache.noprefetch` option is given.
-The block import time and the maximum Geth database size of each 1M blocks is saved in `.log` files.
+To measure the single-thread performance in the block processing, the `--cache.noprefetch` option is given.
+The block import time and the maximum Geth database size of each 1M blocks are saved in `.log` files.

 ```bash
 # build geth